athena-labz/athena/README.md

 Voting on the platform will utilize the quadratic voting method (5), whereby voting power of an individual user is proportional to the square root of their investment amount.
 This method, along with other precautions, prevent so-called 'whale' investors from gaining control of the voting process and denying other users the ability to cast votes.

 #### D. Utility token DSET
 Blockchain can be used to create decentralized ecosystems in which a token is issued in order to fund and assist the development of an ecosystem and that can be later used to purchase goods /services or being an integral part of a service itself, benefiting from the advantages of a decentralized structure, eliminating or reducing the presence of a central intermediary body, thus allowing the value shift from the center to the ends.

 DigiServices’ vision encompasses this model where the blockchain is used to create a truly decentralized self-sustaining ecosystem.
 DigiServices strongly believes that the future of the internet lies in services powered by utility tokens, improving existing services with new paradigms that cannot be achieved in the absence of a distributed ledger.

 #### E. Alice and Bob example

-Suppose Alice want’s to offer her services as a writer.
+Suppose Alice wants to offer her services as a writer.
 Traditionally, she would search for a publishing company and sign a contract with them.
-The problem with this approach is that natural language contracts open doors for ambiguity, misinterpretation, and do not fit the requirements of practicality and quickness.
+The problem with this approach is that natural language contracts are open to ambiguity, misinterpretation, and do not fit the requirements of practicality and quickness.

 Another approach, would be for Alice to access an online website focused on freelance jobs (e.g. Fiverr or Upwork).
 These sites usually use pre-made natural language contracts.
 This approach suffers from the same problems of natural language contracts mentioned above and have the additional risk of the project not being delivered or the client not paying the agreed amount.